nayanex/Cloud-Native-Application-Architecture/3. Observability/Lesson1 - Introduction to Cloud Observability/README.md

 ### Monitoring

 In **monitoring**, we are looking at the system or infrastructure itself.
 In the context of this course, the system would be a Kubernetes cluster.
 Monitoring is obviously valuable, but does not tell us what is happening inside of our applications.
 If an app has performance issues, monitoring will not give us insight on the cause of the issue.

+Monitoring is great when it comes to looking into hardware and system errors.
+However, it doesn't really tell us much about what's happening in our application.
+It may gives us indicators, such as low memory availability, but it doesn't actually tell us what's happening in the application.

 ### Observability